kitpages/KitpagesChainBundle/README.md

 }
 ```

-Now tell composer to download the bundle by running the processor:
+Now tell composer to download the bundle by running the step:

 ``` bash
 $ php composer.phar update kitpages/chain-bundle